30 Ways to Celebrate 100 Days of School

 Not a Cub Club subscriber?
 You can purchase these resources over on TPT at the links below:

-100 Days of School Literacy and Maths header
+- 100 Days of School Class Chart

 We love it when a fun celebration can be paired with educational activities - and the best part is, kids will be having so much fun that they won't even realise they're learning!
 Here's a bunch of ideas you can use as part of your Literacy and Maths lessons in the lead up to and during 100 Days of School.